My Study Bible

 Disobedient prophet is killed by a lion

-13:23 And it came to pass, after he had eaten bread, and after he had drunk, that he saddled for him the ass, to wit, for the prophet whom he had brought back.
+13:23 And it so happened, after he had eaten bread, and after he had drunk, that he saddled the ass for him, for the prophet whom he had brought back.

-13:24 And when he was gone, a lion met him by the way, and slew him: and his carcass was cast in the way, and the ass stood by it, the lion also stood by the carcass.
+13:24 And when he had left, a lion met him by the way, and killed him: and his corpse was thrown down in the way, and the ass near it, the lion also stood by the corpse.

-13:25 And, behold, men passed by, and saw the carcass cast in the way, and the lion standing by the carcass: and they came and told it in the city where the old prophet stayed.
+13:25 And, look, men passed by, and saw the corpse thrown in the way, and the lion standing by the corpse: and they came and reported it in the city where the old prophet lived.

-13:26 And when the prophet that brought him back from the way heard thereof, he said, It is the man of Elohim אֱלֹהִים
+13:26 And when the prophet who brought him back from the way heard of it, he said, It [is] the man of Elohim אֱלֹהִים

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator